Mr. Burns: My league! My beautiful league! All dead.

 - Neglect has led to the death of many a beloved pet (or even child) in Real Life, for reasons ranging from forgetfulness to addiction to malice.
 Since this is neither funny nor relevant, please refrain from adding examples.

 - There's a classic riddle about a man who is given the choice of taking his chances with cannibals, or being thrown into a pit full of lions who haven't eaten in a year.
 He chooses the lions and escapes, because the lions have obviously died at this point.
+A variation has a man forced to choose between three doors, one having raging fires behind, the second having assassins with loaded guns, and the third with lions that haven't eaten in 3 years.

 - Admit it; you've had a virtual pet that you left alone for ages and came back only to find it was dead, diseased, and surrounded by its own crap.
 Tamagotchis can take care of themselves.